New Cohort Registration Coming Soon!

-COPAA is pleased to announce the next cohort of Special Education Advocate Training (SEAT), a year-long course that provides participants with training to become a special education advocate.
-The course is based in part on the SEAT Curriculum ® developed through a partnership between COPAA and Children's Hospital of Los Angeles (CHLA) University Center for Excellence, University of Southern California on a three year demonstration grant funded by the U.S .
-Department of Education.
-The grant funded portion of the project ended in 2009, resulting in development of a model curriculum for advocacy training that was vetted through 3 cohorts under the direction of a 10 member National Advisory Board, and several members of the COPAA Training Committee, all of whom are nationally recognized special education advocates.
+COPAA is proud to conduct a year-long Special Education Advocate Training (SEAT)TM , the only nationally developed and recognized year-long course that provides participants with training to become a special education advocate.
+The course is based in part on the SEAT Curriculum TM developed through a partnership between COPAA and Children's Hospital of Los Angeles (CHLA) University Center for Excellence, University of Southern California on a three year demonstration grant funded by the U.S .
+Department of Education in 2005.
+The grant funded portion of the project ended in 2009, resulting in development of a model curriculum for advocacy training that was vetted through 3 cohorts under the direction of a 10 member National Advisory Board, and several members of the COPAA Training Committee, all of whom are nationally recognized special education advocates and attorneys.

 Participants are expected to complete work before the virtual classes to be able to participate fully in discussions.
 If an issue arises that prevents this from happening, participants should contact the instructors to discuss options.